 A poignant & unapologetic film on sex trafficking

-Film is my commitment to creating work that matters in our world.
-I wanted to film a documentary on global sex trafficking because it is a fast-growing horrific industry that tragically affects every child and woman worldwide.
+“Film is my commitment to creating work that matters in our world,” Galindo said.
+“I wanted to film a documentary on global sex trafficking because it is a fast-growing horrific industry that tragically affects every child and woman worldwide.
 We can either do something or nothing.
-I simply chose to do something with the resources and creative talent that I posses and have access to as a Professor in film.
+I simply chose to do something with the resources and creative talent that I possess and have access to as a professor in film.
 As a filmmaker, my intention is to tell the story.
-It was not possible to tell the story about human trafficking unless I visited the countries, met the victims face-to-face that were trapped in the sex trade – the pimps and madams that sell them, and the johns who buy them – but the true heroes are the organizations that rescue, restore, and reintegrate these innocent children.
-Creating Awareness is not enough but rather a Call to Action is ALL of our responsibility.
-It will not only take an army of heroes but also a village of ordinary people.
-This is a story about giving victims, survivors and the voiceless a voice!
+It was not possible to tell the story about human trafficking unless I visited the countries, met the victims face-to-face that were trapped in the sex trade – the pimps and madams that sell them, and the johns who buy them – but the true heroes are the non-profit organizations that rescue, restore, and reintegrate these innocent children.
+Creating awareness is not enough, but rather a call to action is ALL of our responsibility.
+It will not only take an army of heroes but also a village of ordinary people.”